Timber Frame Houses

 Insulating the various components of the timberframe building’s fabric (walls, windows, floors, ceilings and roof) is the single most important step to reducing heat loss from the house, which ultimately drags down its overall Building Energy Rating (BER).

-At Kilbroney Timberframe we use various types of environmentally friendly insulation materials such as thermo hemp, mineral fibre and thermal rigid PIR insulation board to reduce the heat flow through walls and roofs, as well as using doors and windows carefully selected for their insulating performance.
+At Kilbroney Timberframe we use various types of environmentally friendly insulation called mineral fibre to reduce the heat flow through walls and roofs, as well as using doors and windows carefully selected for their insulating performance.

-In order to achieve our A3 BER ratings, we use differing insulation methods for various parts of the building.
-In order to achieve values of less than 0.20 W/m²K we insulate the timber studs in the timberframe walls with either an internal insulated mineral fibre lining or an external insulated sheathing board in the traditional cavity.
+Insulating sloped roofs in order to achieve our A3 BER ratings, we use differing insulation methods for various parts of the building.
+In order to achieve values of less than 0.20 W/m²K we insulate the timber studs in the timberframe walls with an internal insulated mineral fibre lining in the traditional cavity.